rkhamilton/vqgan-clip-generator/README.md

 ### Zoom video
 The method generate.zoom_video is provided create a video with movement.
 Every frame that is generated has a shift or zoom applied to it.
 This gives the appearance of motion in the result.
 These videos do not stabilize.

-This is one of the most interesting application of VQGAN+CLIP provided here.
+This is one of the more interesting application of VQGAN+CLIP provided here.

 ```python
 import vqgan_clip.generate